 Lions players opt out of domestic contracts

-At least four Lions rugby players have decided to slip through the 21-day window they were allowed to get out of their domestic contracts.
+At least four Lions players have opted to slip through the 21-day window they were allowed to get out of their domestic contracts.

-Hooker Malcolm Marx‚ utility back Tyrone Green‚ lock Ruan Vermaak and flyhalf Shaun Reynolds have all opted to get out‚ while assistant coach Neil de Bruin also joined them at the Doornfontein exit.
+Hooker Malcolm Marx‚ utility back Tyrone Green‚ lock Ruan Vermaak and flyhalf Shaun Reynolds have all opted to get out‚ while assistant-coach Neil de Bruin also joined them to the Doornfontein exit.

 The Lions have been ravaged by defections in recent seasons but this one will hit particularly hard as they are unlikely to immediately plug the holes left by the players.

-Lions Company chair Altmann Allers could not confirm whether Marx would resume his career at the franchise where he had made his mark.
+Lions Company chairman Altmann Allers on Thursday could not confirm whether Marx would resume his career at the franchise where he had made his mark.

-While the Springbok’s sturdy presence up front will be sorely missed‚ the Lions have been dealt an equally significant blow at the back with the departure of Green.

-Vermaak is a young rangy forward who can be deployed in the back and second rows‚ while Reynolds has deputised for Elton Jantjies when the regular flyhalf has been unavailable.
+Vermaak is a young rangy forward who can be deployed across the back and second row‚ while Reynolds has deputised for Elton Jantjies when the regular flyhalf has been unavailable.

 The amiable De Bruin‚ the son of former Lions coach Swys‚ had become a valuable member of the coaching staff.